Hire and manage employees in Canada

 - Legal entity in Canada.
 Setting up a legal entity from scratch usually requires registering with local authorities, opening a local bank account, and consulting with local experts to ensure compliance with tax and labor laws.

 - Canadian EOR.
 An EOR is a third-party service that operates as an employer on a company’s behalf—meaning you don’t need to set up your own entity.
-As well as allowing you to hire full-time Canadian employees, EORs handle all the legal requirements for complying with Canadian laws for payroll, contracts, and benefits.
+As well as allowing you to hire full-time and part-time Canadian employees, EORs handle all the legal requirements for complying with Canadian laws for payroll, contracts, and benefits.

 Choosing between an EOR and your own entity?
 Here are the pros and cons: